 The application can be completed in Arabic, Tamazight, Kurdish, English or German.
 Eligible are projects of any documentary film genre and all documentary filmmakers and video activists regardless of age (18+), previous experience or academic achievements, or political, national, ethnic, religious or artistic background.

-Fall Cycle Application will be open; 1 till 20 May 2017
+Fall Cycle Application is now open: 1 till 20 May 2017

 If after reviewing the information here and in the FAQ you have further questions, please send an email to firstname.lastname@example.org.